msandonini/uni/Machine Learning and Deep Learning/15 Federated Learning/Federated Learning.md

 These problems can be circumvented by, instead of sending data to a centralized model, sending the pre-trained model to where the data is stored

 The overall idea of federated learning is to have a paradigm where the data and the model are spread between different devices in different geographical positions.
+This paradigm works on the fact that a server coordinates a set of clients to collaboratively train a model without sharing their raw data.
+This enables